drewszurko/keras-cnn-cifar10/README.md

 ### Prerequisites
 Required for GCMLE deployment:
 * A Google Cloud Platform account access.
-* Cloud ML Engine and Cloud Storage APIs have been activated.
+* Your GCMLE and Cloud Storage APIs have been activated.
 * Cloud SDK has been installed and initialized locally.
 * A Cloud Storage Bucket for our CIFAR10 data.